-If you are the son, daughter, brother, sister, or even a close friend of an IRA owner who has named you as their beneficiary, it's critical that you—and the owner of the IRA—understand the rules that govern IRA inheritances.
+If you are the child, grandchild, sibling, distant family member, or even close friend of an IRA owner who has named you as their beneficiary, it's critical that you—and the owner of the IRA—understand the rules that govern IRA inheritances.

-"While the rationale behind the creation of IRAs was quite simple, the rules for inheriting and distributing assets upon the death of an IRA owner have become anything but," says Ken Hevert, senior vice president of retirement products at Fidelity.
+"Some of the rules for inheriting and distributing assets upon the death of an IRA owner changed with the passage of the SECURE Act in December 2019," says Ken Hevert, senior vice president of retirement products at Fidelity.
 "If IRA owners and their beneficiaries are not careful, they could end up paying higher taxes or penalties and forfeiting the opportunity for future tax-advantaged growth."

-The IRS generally requires nonspouse inherited IRA owners to start taking required minimum distributions (RMDs) beginning December 31 after the year of death of the original account owner, and each year thereafter.
-Also, distributions from inherited IRAs taken before age 59½ are not subject to a 10% early withdrawal penalty in most cases.
+The IRS generally requires nonspouse inherited IRA owners to start taking required minimum distributions (RMDs) no later than December 31 in the year following the death of the original account owner.

-As a nonspouse beneficiary, you do not have the option of rolling the assets into your own IRA.
-If you inherit IRA assets from someone other than your spouse, you generally have 2 options from which to choose:
+As a nonspouse beneficiary, you do not have the option of transferring inherited IRA assets into your own IRA.
+If you inherit IRA assets from someone other than your spouse, you have several options:

 1. Transfer the assets to an inherited IRA and take RMDs